 Reportable Environmental Incident Rate

 To better benchmark our environmental performance against our peers, we developed an internal environmental metric to track state and federal agency reportable spills and releases.
-The Reportable Environmental Incident Rate (REIR) has been incorporated into our 2021 Safety and Sustainability Scorecard, which is one performance component of our Short-Term Incentive (STI) Program for employees (click here to learn more).
+The Reportable Environmental Incident Rate (REIR)² is part of our 2022 Safety and Sustainability Scorecard, which is one component of our Short-Term Incentive (STI) Program for employees (click here to learn more).
 Similar to Total Reportable Incident Rate (TRIR), this metric reflects the number of agency reportable environmental incidents multiplied by 200,000 (the average hours worked by 100 employees in a year) and divided by the actual total number of employee workhours.
-EnLink’s 2021 REIR was 0.89, below our 2020 rate, as well as our prior three-year average, and 41% below our 2021 target.
+EnLink’s 2022 REIR was 0.34, below our 2021 rate, as well as our prior three-year average, and 66% below our 2022 target.

 Environmental Management System

-EnLink is focused on improving the efficiency of our environmental reporting, emissions calculation, benchmarking, and improvement project tracking through the development of a sustainability management system.
-We began development of the data system in 2021, and will continue development throughout 2022.
+EnLink is continuing to focus on improving the efficiency of our environmental reporting, emissions calculation, benchmarking, and improvement project tracking through the development of a sustainability management system.
 Tracking data in a single system structured around environmental data will allow for greater visibility and improved tracking and transparency.
-The system will support both compliance reporting and emission reduction project planning and execution, and will enable us to run near real-time status reports for analysis, quantification, and decision making.
+The system will support both compliance reporting and emissions reduction project planning and execution and will enable us to run near real-time status reports for analysis, quantification, and decision making.